achrafElFaiq/Environmental-Sound-Classification-RPi/README.md

 # User guide

-Follow these steps to set up and run the sound classification model:
+Follow these steps to set up and run the sound classification model(All the details are explained below):

 1. **Download Dataset and Apply Data Augmentation**
    - Obtain the UrbanSound8K or ESC50 dataset.